rlridenour/jekyll-blog/_drafts/the-problem-with-the-ontological-argument.md

 *"Surely, you can't be certain that God does not exist, so it must be at least possible that God does exist."*

 This, though, makes the modal premise a claim that it is epistemically possible that God exists, but epistemic possibility is not enough to make the argument valid.
+To say that it is epistemically possible that God exists is just to say that the existence of God is consistent with everything I know to be true.
+That, though, is not enough to entail that God exists.

 [^2]: Golbach's Conjecture: every even number greater than 2 can be expressed as the sum of two primes.

+[^3]: Let $G$ be the proposition 'God exists' and $\alpha$ be the actual world.
+If $\Diamond \Box G$ is true in $\alpha$, then $\Box G$ must be true in some world, $w$ accessible to $\alpha$. $G$ is then true in $\alpha$ only if $\alpha$ is accessible to $w$.
+This requires that the accessbility relation be symmetric, which means that the argument is valid only in *S-5* or *B*.